EXCLUSIVE-Facebook owner is behind $60 mln deal for Meta name rights

 Dec 13 (Reuters) - Meta Platforms Inc FB.O, the owner of social media network Facebook, is behind a $60 million deal to acquire the trademark assets of U.S. regional bank Meta Financial Group CASH.O, spokespeople for the companies said on Monday.

-The deal underscores how valuable the Meta name has become for the technology giant, which is betting that its focus on the metaverse - virtual reality spaces accessed via the internet through an array of gadgets - will pay off handsomely in the coming years.
+The deal underscores how valuable the Meta name has become for the technology giant, which is betting that its focus on the metaverse - shared digital spaces accessed via the internet through an array of devices - will pay off handsomely in the coming years.

 Meta Financial had said in regulatory filing on Monday that a Delaware company called Beige Key LLC agreed to acquire the worldwide rights to its company names for $60 million in cash.
 It did not disclose who the owner of Beige Key was.

+The Meta Platforms spokesperson said the company engaged in discussions with Meta Financial before Facebook's name change was announced.

+In the filing, Meta Financial said it had embarked on a brand strategy review earlier this year, but the MetaBank spokesperson declined to comment on the negotiations beyond the contents of the filing.

-Meta Financial's shares were trading 1.3% lower in midday trading, giving it a market capitalization of around $1.75 billion.
-Meta Platforms was up 1.3%, valuing it at $929 billion.
+Meta Financial's shares were trading 1.5% lower in mid-afternoon trading, giving it a market capitalization of around $1.74 billion.
+Meta Platforms was up 1.6%, valuing it at $933 billion.

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))